 Major and trace element analyses were made using a Thermo Scientific iCap-Q inductively coupled plasma mass spectrometer (ICPMS) at Princeton University following the procedure developed by Schoene et al. (2010), with analytical parameters described in O'Connor et al. (2022).
-U concentrations were calculated from Th concentrations measured by ICPMS and the Th/U ratio estimated from radiogenic 208Pb and the 206Pb/238U age assuming concordance between the U-Pb and Th-Pb systems.
+Uranium concentrations were calculated from Th concentrations measured by ICPMS and the Th/U ratio estimated from radiogenic 208Pb and the 206Pb/238U age assuming concordance between the U-Pb and Th-Pb systems.

-3. Geologic setting, sample description, and previous geochronology
+3 Geologic setting, sample description, and previous geochronology

-3.1.
-AS3
+3.1 AS3

-AS3 zircons are from an anorthosite from the Duluth Complex of northern Minnesota, USA which formed during the Mesoproterozoic North American Midcontinent Rift (46°45'43.4'' N, 92°09'32.4'' W) (Paces & Miller, 1993; Miller et al., 2002; Schmitz et al., 2003; Swanson-Hysell et al., 2019, 2020).
+AS3 zircons are from an anorthosite from the Duluth Complex of northern Minnesota, USA, that formed during the Mesoproterozoic North American Midcontinent Rift (46°45'43.4" N, 92°09'32.4" W) (Paces and Miller, 1993; Miller et al., 2002; Schmitz et al., 2003; Swanson-Hysell et al., 2019, 2020).
 The Duluth Complex is a massive layered mafic intrusion.
-The anorthositic and layered series of the complex were emplaced at ~1096 Ma over a duration <1 m.y.
-(Swanson-Hysell et al., 2020).
+The anorthositic and layered series of the complex were emplaced at \sim 1096 Ma over a duration < 1 Myr (Swanson-Hysell et al., 2020).
 The voluminous magmatism that formed the Duluth Complex is attributed to decompression melting due to lithospheric extension occurring atop an upwelling mantle plume (Swanson-Hysell et al., 2020).
-Rifting in the region ceased at ~1084 Ma (Swanson-Hysell et al., 2019).
+Rifting in the region ceased at \sim 1084 Ma (Swanson-Hysell et al., 2019).
 Thermochronology data from the Minnesota River Valley in southern Minnesota suggest that rocks in the region have sat at near-surface temperature conditions since the Neoproterozoic (Guenthner et al., 2013; McDannell et al., 2022).

 The AS3 sample studied is the same as that of Takehara et al. (2018).
-The rock sample is composed of plagioclase, amphibole, clinopyroxene, and ilmenite with minor K-feldspar, apatite, zircon, and baddeleyite.
+The rock sample is composed of plagioclase, amphibole, clinopyroxene, and ilmenite with minor Kfeldspar, apatite, zircon, and baddeleyite.
 Partially chloritized amphiboles, altered plagioclase, and zeolite veins indicate that this sample of AS3 has interacted with low-temperature hydrothermal fluids as previously described (Takehara et al., 2018).
-Zircon grains are large and occur as orange-to-orangish brown tabular prisms or anhedral shards.
-Grains are fractured and often have large melt inclusions elongated parallel to the c-axis.
+Zircon grains are large ($\gtrsim 200 \,\mu\text{m}$) and occur as orange to orangish brown tabular prisms or anhedral shards.
+Grains are fractured and often have melt inclusions elongated parallel to the c axis.
 Crystals exhibit concentric and convolute zonation patterns, and many grains are hydrothermally altered (Fig. S1) (McKanna et al., 2023; Takehara et al., 2018).
-Altered grains and grains with inclusions were included in the experiments to evaluate how well geochemical data traces the dissolution of inclusions and altered material.
-Raman data indicate that grains have accumulated high radiation damage densities with equivalent alpha doses of 2×10^{17} to $>1\times10^{19}$ α/g with significant intracrystalline variations in radiation damage (McKanna et al., 2023).
+Altered grains and grains with inclusions were included in the experiments to evaluate how well geochemical data trace the dissolution of inclusions and altered material.
+Raman data indicate that grains have accumulated high radiation damage densities with equivalent alpha doses of 2×10^{17} to > $1 \times 10^{19} \alpha$ g-1 with significant intracrystalline variations in radiation damage (McKanna et al., 2023).